 Harlem Globetrotters rookie Hoops Green is joining an elite group this year.
 She is just the 15th woman to ever don the red, white and blue uniform in the team’s 91-year history.

 The guard first started pursuing basketball at age 4.
 She was introduced to the sport by her older brother who has served as one of her greatest mentors.

 “I always looked up to my big brother, who was always playing basketball.
 Growing up I always wanted to follow his lead,” she said.
-“He’s now my biggest fan, supporter, and best friend.”
+"Now he's my biggest fan, supporter and best friend.”

 Green had a stellar career at Lexington Catholic High School (Ky.) where she helped the team to a 160-14 record over four years.
 She led the team to two state championships, was ranked among the best players in the country, earning All-State and All-Region honors.

 She went on to attend the University of Texas - El Paso where she ranks no. 3 on the school’s list for all-time wins, with 79, and totaled 650 career points for UTEP.

 Hoops has played professionally overseas in the Czech Republic and Spain.
 She also took her talents to Mexico in 2014 – all while managing to earn her graduate degree in Sports Management at Southern New Hampshire University in 2015.

 Prior to joining the team, Hoops spent some time coaching and mentoring youngsters and said becoming a Globetrotter is something inspirational to her.